Everything is related to Naples...except these...

 When I first came to Naples, I amazed my new friends and relatives because I knew the Neapolitan term pasta e fasule.
 I didn’t know what it meant (noodles and beans), just that it was from that famous “Eye-talian” song that starts “When the moon hits-a you eye, like a big-a pizza pie, that’s amore”!
 (And, of course, the line with my phrase: “The stars make-a you drool just-a like pasta e fasul’ ”).
 But —they sputtered and gasped—that’s not Italian or Neapolitan; it’s a fraud…an American caricature!
 Hmmm, I thought —a likely story.
 These poor people don’t even know their own music.

-Alas, the music to the song That’s Amore, was, indeed, composed by a guy born in Brooklyn, Harry Warren (albeit born as Salvatore Antonio Guaragna!).
-He also wrote the music to Chattanooga Choo-choo and You’re My Everything.
+Alas, the music to the song That’s Amore, was composed by a guy born in Brooklyn, Harry Warren (born as Salvatore Antonio Guaragna!).* He also wrote the music to Chattanooga Choo-choo and You’re My Everything.
 The lyrics to That’s Amore are by Jack Brooks, who also wrote the words to Ole Buttermilk Sky (music by Hoagy Carmichael).
 "That’s Amore" was composed for the film, The Caddy (Paramount, 1953), starring Dean Martin and Jerry Lewis, in which Dino sings it.
-There are no Italian or Neapolitan lyrics (except the noodle part) to the song, but Neapolitans love it, anyway.
+There are no Italian or Neapolitan lyrics (except the noodle part) to the song, but Neapolitans like it, anyway.
 They enjoy singing it in English and making fun of themselves —a great quality, by the way.
 It is one of a few songs in a category I call the pseudo-Neapolitan song.
 So, why would Harry Warren, an Italian-American, write a silly

 My sweet Marie from sunny Italy/Oh how I do love you/

 Say that you'll love me, love me, too/Forever more I will be true/